see7e/programming-studies/Languages/PYTHON/README.md

 **Generators expressions yield back elements one by one, i.e., are lazily evaluated** hence using generator functions using generators does leads to efficient memory management.

+> [!INFO]
+> We can use `yeild` to create a generator function, which is a function that returns an iterator.
+It looks like a normal function except that it contains `yield` expressions for producing a series of values usable in a for-loop or that can be retrieved one at a time with the `next()` function.
+One fun fact is that `yeld` returns one value at a time, and the function is paused and the state is saved.
+The function can be resumed later, and the generator function can be resumed from where it was paused, this means we could have a infinite loop and this function will never crash because it will only return the requested values.
+>
+> ```python
+> def infinite_sequence():
+>     num = 0
+>     while True:
+>         yield num
+>         num += 1
+>
+> # Calling only the first 5 values
+> print(*[i for i in infinite_sequence() if i <= 5], end=" ")
+> ```

 Visit the following resources to learn more:

 -   [Python Generator Expressions](https://www.pythontutorial.net/advanced-python/python-generator-expressions/)